Best LIVE Ammo Deals Online >>>

 Three Planes of Focus

-The correct plane to focus on is the front sight since the bullet will go where the front sight is pointing.
+However, the correct thing to focus on is the front sight since the bullet will go where the front sight is pointing.

 Every expert in the world will tell you that you will get the best results by keeping the front sight in focus while pulling the trigger, as it will really help you to keep the gun steady.